GoogleChrome/web.dev/src/site/content/en/blog/floc/index.md

 this analysis.

 Websites opt out of FLoC by setting the [Permissions-Policy](https://www.w3.org/TR/permissions-policy-1/#introduction) header `interest-cohort=()`.
-For the [FLoC origin trial](https://developer.chrome.com/origintrials/#/trials/active) in Chrome 89, websites that don't opt out will be included in the FLoC calculation if Chrome detects that they are sites which load ads. ([Ad Tagging in Chromium](https://chromium.googlesource.com/chromium/src/+/master/docs/ad_tagging.md) explains how Chrome's ad detection mechanism works.)
+For the [FLoC origin trial](https://developer.chrome.com/origintrials/#/view_trial/213920982300098561) in Chrome 89, websites that don't opt out will be included in the FLoC calculation if Chrome detects that they are sites [which load ads or ads-related resources](https://github.com/WICG/floc/issues/82). ([Ad Tagging in Chromium](https://chromium.googlesource.com/chromium/src/+/master/docs/ad_tagging.md) explains how Chrome's ad detection mechanism works.)
 Websites can also, of course, simply not access or record the cohort IDs of their visitors.

 ## As a web developer how can I try out FLoC?